anighost1/auth-template/README.md

-Authentication Template with Email Verification
+🚀 Authentication Template with Email Verification

-Overview
+🌟 Overview

-This is a Node.js-based authentication template that includes:

-User registration (signup) with email verification using Node-Mailjet

-User login with JWT-based authentication

-Password hashing using bcrypt

-Secure token generation for authentication

-MongoDB as the database with Mongoose ORM

-Express.js as the backend framework
+Welcome to the Authentication Template – a robust and secure user authentication system built with Node.js.
+This project provides essential features like email verification, JWT authentication, and secure password hashing to help you kickstart your authentication system effortlessly.

-Features
+🔑 Key Features

-User signup with email verification

-User login with JWT token authentication

-Password hashing with bcrypt

-Secure API routes with token-based authentication

-Resend email verification option
+✅ User Signup with email verification using Node-Mailjet ✉️✅ User Login with JWT-based authentication 🔐✅ Secure Password Hashing using bcrypt 🔑✅ Token-Based Authentication for secure API access 🚀✅ Resend Email Verification option for unverified users 🔄✅ MongoDB with Mongoose ORM for efficient data storage 📦

-Tech Stack
+🛠️ Tech Stack

-Node.js
+Node.js 🟢

-Express.js
+Express.js 🚀

-MongoDB with Mongoose
+MongoDB + Mongoose 🗄️

-bcrypt for password hashing
+bcrypt for password hashing 🔑

-jsonwebtoken (JWT) for authentication
+jsonwebtoken (JWT) for authentication 🔐

-Node-Mailjet for email verification
+Node-Mailjet for email verification 📩

-Installation
+⚡ Installation Guide

-Prerequisites
+✅ Prerequisites

-Make sure you have Node.js and MongoDB installed on your system.
+Ensure you have the following installed:

+Node.js (LTS version recommended)

+MongoDB (local or cloud-based, e.g., MongoDB Atlas)

-Steps to Install
+🚀 Steps to Get Started

-Clone the repository:
+1️⃣ Clone the repository:

 git clone https://github.com/anighost1/auth-template.git
 cd auth-template

-Install dependencies:
+2️⃣ Install dependencies:

 npm install

-Configure environment variables:
+3️⃣ Configure environment variables:
 Create a .env file in the root directory and add the following:

-PORT = port number
-MONGO_URI = mongo DB URI
-JWT_SECRET = a jwt secret key
-MJ_APIKEY = mailjet api key
-MJ_SECRET = mailjet secret key
-MJ_SENDER_EMAIL = sender email id
-MJ_SENDER_NAME = sender name
+PORT=5000
+MONGO_URI=your_mongodb_connection_string
+JWT_SECRET=your_jwt_secret_key
+MJ_APIKEY=your_mailjet_api_key
+MJ_SECRET=your_mailjet_secret_key
+MJ_SENDER_EMAIL=your_sender_email
+MJ_SENDER_NAME=your_sender_name

-Start the server:
+4️⃣ Start the server:

 npm start

+🎉 The server should now be running at http://localhost:5000 🎉

-API Endpoints
+📌 API Endpoints

-1. Register User (Signup)
+🔹 1.
+Register User (Signup)

 Endpoint: POST /api/auth/signup